Home » Geography » Flash Floods

 Causes of Flash Flood

-Flash floods are most common in arid places that have just received precipitation, although they can occur anyplace downstream from the origin of the precipitation, even many kilometres away.
+Flash floods are most common in arid places that have just received precipitation, although they can occur anywhere downstream from the origin of the precipitation, even many kilometres away.
 The causes of Flash floods are mentioned below:

 • In just four months (June to September), about 75% of the total rainfall falls; during these months, rivers have a tremendous discharge.